Porto School, B Side: Insurrectional Organization of Space

 Insurrectional Organization of Space by Ramos and Barroso presents itself as a critical view of all forms of political and ideological power, reflecting a precocious disbelief in the Ongoing Revolutionary Process (PREC) in favour of greater freedom, freedom of individual thought, willing to question everything, if necessary, from scratch.
 Its greatest critical dimension lies in its disciplinary context, by partially annulling one of the most emblematic areas of the city of Porto: the Avenida dos Aliados.
 It is a project that proposes to abdicate from architecture as a manifestation of power, its representative sense, in favour of a public space that, like a city in ruins in the desert, offers itself up for indefinition, free use, like a park, a game, in which even the equestrian statues are stripped of their honorary plinths in order to be able to ride forth in wandering, like situationist interventions.

 The proposal buries much of the public space around the Avenida dos Aliados, creating a new topography, an expanse of land, which covers most of the buildings, only leaving visible the highest elements – such as the tower of City Hall.
-This project, that was drawn in graphite pencil on tracing paper, based on rigorous surveys, is accompanied by photo montages, a formal descriptive memorandum (in an A4 dossier) and a comic book, with a summary text inserted in the speech balloons .
+This project, which was drawn in graphite pencil on tracing paper, based on rigorous surveys, is accompanied by photo montages, a formal descriptive memorandum (in an A4 dossier) and a comic book, with a summary text inserted in the speech balloons.

 The text of the comic book is ironic, almost cynical, somewhat disillusioned, but at the same time humorous.
 In one of the vignettes, which places a speech bubble next to the tower of City Hall, we can read: